openmost/CodeInjector/README.md

 ## Description

-Add your plugin description here.
+Add code to your Matomo instance in a second